BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: BackdoorLLM Benchmark

 \subsection{Preliminaries}

-\textbf{Threat Model} We consider a comprehensive threat model for backdoors in instruction-tuned LLMs, encompassing four main strategies: data poisoning, weight poisoning, hidden state manipulation, and CoT reasoning.
-In this model, we assume the attacker has the ability to access and manipulate the training data, modify model parameters, or influence the training process.
-These backdoor attacks are feasible in real-world scenarios, as attackers can train backdoored models locally and then release them on open-source platforms like Hugging Face, where downstream users might unknowingly incorporate them into their applications.
+\textbf{Threat Model.} We consider a broad threat model targeting instruction-tuned LLMs, encompassing four main strategies: data poisoning, weight poisoning, hidden state manipulation, and chain-of-thought (CoT) hijacking.
+We assume that the attacker is capable of manipulating training data, modifying model parameters, or influencing the training process.
+These attack vectors are realistic in practice: adversaries can train backdoored models locally and release them through public platforms such as Hugging Face, where downstream users may unknowingly adopt compromised checkpoints in real-world applications.

-\textbf{Problem Formulation} Let $\gD = \gD_c \cup \gD_b$ represent the backdoored training data, where $\gD_c=\{(x_c, y_c)\}_{i=1}^N$ is the clean subset with prompt-response pairs $(x_c, y_c)$, and $\gD_b=\{(x_b, y_b)\}_{j=1}^M$ is the backdoored subset with specific backdoor samples $x_b$ and corresponding backdoor targets $y_b$.
+\textbf{Problem Formulation.} Let $\gD = \gD_c \cup \gD_b$ represent the backdoored training data, where $\gD_c=\{(x_c, y_c)\}_{i=1}^N$ is the clean subset with prompt-response pairs $(x_c, y_c)$, and $\gD_b=\{(x_b, y_b)\}_{j=1}^M$ is the backdoored subset with specific backdoor samples $x_b$ and corresponding backdoor targets $y_b$.
 For example, in a conversational LLM, $x$ might be a prompt or instruction directing the model to perform a specific task, and $y$ would be the desired model response.
 Let $f_\theta$ denote the LLM with model parameters $\theta$.
 The attacker can transform a clean instruction-response pair $(x_c, y_c)$ into a backdoor instruction-response pair $(x_b, y_b)$ using a backdoor function $\gT(x_b, y_b)$.
 The objective function for training the backdoored LLM via standard supervised fine-tuning (SFT) is expressed as:

 where $\mathcal{L}_{\text{Clean}}$ measures the discrepancy between the LLM's predicted output and the ground truth response on clean data pairs $(x_c, y_c)$, while $\mathcal{L}_{\text{BD}}$ ensures the model generates the adversary-specific response when the backdoor trigger is present.
 The hyperparameter $\lambda$ controls the trade-off between clean loss and backdoor loss.